vfiftyfive/StatefulSets-devops-playground/main.md

         resources: {}
 status: {}
 ```
-2. `Task 10`: Force the replacement of all Pods in the deployment and test the app again
+2. `Task 10`: Force the replacement of all `Pods` in the deployment and test the app again.
 ```
 kubectl replace --force -f nginx-deploy.yaml
 ```